 Canola oil is a popular cooking fat, high in monounsaturated fats (known as monos or MUFAs), which are heart healthy and a cornerstone of the Mediterranean diet.

-Canola oil, which comes from a rapeseed plant, was first created in the early 1970s in Canada and was originally known as rapeseed oil (no surprise that the original name was eventually changed).
+Canola oil, which comes from a rapeseed plant, was first created in the early 1970s in Canada and was originally known as rapeseed oil.

-In 1995, Monsanto created a genetically modified version of rapeseed oil.
-To avoid the negative connotation of the word rape, they renamed it Canola, a hybrid of the words Canada and oil.
+In 1995, Monsanto created a genetically modified version of rapeseed oil and renamed it Canola to avoid the negative association with the word rapeseed.

 The genetic modification was originally done to replace a type of fatty acid in the rapeseed plant called erucic acid, which has been shown to have damaging effects on the hearts of test animals.
 So they replaced it with oleic acid, the monounsaturated fat found in olive oil.